Make this delicious Balsamic Pork Tenderloin recipe in the slow cooker with a tangy for an easy dinner the whole family will enjoy.

 Please.
 Make this.
 Then thank me.
 Otherwise I seem all conceited and stuff saying you’re welcome when nobody is thanking me.

-One important note: Make sure you use pork tenderloin in this recipe, NOT pork loin.
+One important note: You can use pork tenderloin in this recipe or pork loin.

 What’s the difference between pork tenderloin and pork loin?